naerbnic/datalit/README.md

 ## Overview

-`datalit` provides the `datalit!(...)` macro to turn a readable list of things into real bytes—at compile time.
+`datalit` provides the `datalit!(...)` macro to turn a readable list of things into real bytes at compile time.
 Highlights:

 - _Readable data_: Hard to read raw byte arrays?
 Describe intent with readable literals.